peterawlings/peterawlings-portfolio/readme.md

   - Image compression

-Finally, run `npm start` to run Gulp.
+Run `npm start` to run Gulp.
 Your finished site will be created in a folder called `dist`, viewable at this URL:

 ```
 http://localhost:8000